accessibility-luxembourg/accessibilite.public.lu/content/en/controle-simplifie.md

 If an accessibility problem is detected during the manual audit and does not correspond to one of these criteria, it is recommended that this problem be mentioned in the report.

 <table>
-<caption>Correspondence table between Axe rules and RAWeb criteria</caption>
+<caption>Mapping table between Axe rules and RAWeb criteria</caption>
 <tbody>
 <tr>
 <th scope="col" >